African Solidarity Fund: The mobilization and allocation of resources

 The financial resources of the ASF consist of endowments resulting from shareholder (member state) capital payments, operational revenue, investment gained from earnings, grants, resources allocated to specific tasks related to third-party fund management, and revenue from fixed deposits.

+The authorized capital of the ASF is made up of contributions from its members.
+African member states of the ASF are category A shareholders.
+Non-African member states and institutions are category B shareholders.
+On 30 June 2023, the Development Bank of the Central African States (BDEAC) became the ASF's first category B shareholder.

 The ASF intervenes in all sectors of the national economies of its member states, in particular in basic infrastructure, industries and energy.

 The types of intervention

 The principal types of intervention are the guarantee, refinancing, interest rate subsidies, stake acquisition, third party fund management, and arrangement of structuring the financing for small and medium-sized enterprises (SMEs).

-As of December 31, 2020, the cumulative approvals of guarantees reached EUR 1,164.1 million, in favor of 442 projects in 15 of the Fund's member states.
+As of 31 December 2020, the cumulative approvals of guarantees reached EUR 1,164.1 million, in favor of 442 projects in 15 of the Fund's member states.
 These interventions enabled the mobilization of financing amounting to EUR 2,252.3 million.
 In fiscal year 2021, 51 guarantee requests were approved for a total amount of EUR 199.8 million.